An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: A binary game: The power market uplift problem

 \subsection{Illustrative results}

 The power system adapted from \cite{Gabriel_2013_DCMLCP} consists of 6~nodes, with 9~generators and 4~load units (see Figure~\ref{figure:6_node_network}).
 Each generator has a maximum generation capacity of $100\,$MW and a minimum generation level, if operating, of $50\,$MW.
-Because we assume that one time period $t$ lasts for one hour, capacity~(MW) and energy~(MWh) are equivalent.
+Because we assume that one time period $t$ lasts for one hour, one unit of capacity~(MW) corresponds to one unit of energy~(MWh).
 Generators~$g3$ to~$g6$ are operational at the beginning of the model horizon and the power plants differ with regard to start-up, shut-down, and marginal generation costs.
 Demand for electricity varies over time, with a high utility for energy (or large willingness-to-pay, WTP) in the first hour and lower WTP in the second hour.
 All data for generators and load units are provided in Table~\ref{table:data}.
 Regarding the multi-objective function representing the market operator, we assume that each monetary unit paid in compensation is a one-for-one loss of welfare (sum of consumer utility, generator profits, and congestion rents).
 All lines have a thermal capacity of~$300\,$MW, except for the two inter-connector lines~$n2-n4$ and~$n3-n6$, which have a reduced thermal capacity of~$20\,$MW.
 Due to these bottlenecks, the standard, welfare-optimal unit commitment model yields losses for some generators.

-We compare three different \emph{market rule cases}; the game-theoretic considerations and regulations (constraints) concerning losses and compensations are repeated here for clarity: \begin{itemize} \item[\textbf{Game-theoretic:}] This is the binary quasi-equilibrium solution, as selected by the market operator; every generator receives compensation such that she has no profitable deviation.
+We compare three different \emph{market rule cases}; the game-theoretic considerations and regulations (constraints) concerning losses and compensations are repeated here for clarity: \begin{itemize} \item[\textbf{Binary equilibrium:}] Every generator receives compensation such that she has no profitable deviation.
 The constraint is repeated here for easier comparison with the other market designs.

 \item[\textbf{No-loss rule:}] We solve the multi-objective program (problem~\ref{example:MO:optimization}) subject to the constraint that no player earns negative profits (instead of constraint \ref{example:BNE:generator:incentive}).
 Players may have profitable deviations, for which they are not compensated.